 Public Service Days allow the City to provide services like street sweeping, tree trimming, and sewer and catch basin maintenance more efficiently and safely because vehicles are not parked on the street.

-It also allows the City’s waste management contractor to more effectively pick up trash and recycling carts.
+It also allows the City’s waste management contractor to more effectively pick up trash, recycling and yard waste.

 What are my responsibilities on Public Service Days?